 Download the Washington State LEL Case Study

 National Law Enforcement Liaison Program

-NLELP provides a wealth of resources to LELs, including in-person trainings, newsletters and weekly news updates, webinars, information on funding opportunities, and a listserv of more than 200 LELs nationwide.
-These resources, along with other information on the program, are available at www.nlelp.org.
+NLELP provided a wealth of resources to LELs, including in-person trainings, newsletters and weekly news updates, webinars, information on funding opportunities, and a listserv of more than 200 LELs nationwide.
+The program was offered from 2012 to 2022.